Statkraft and Enovos lead the way with green power supply - deliver CO2-free electricity according to demand

 "We are proud to offer this innovative concept to an outstanding industrial company – a solution that will reduce CO2 emissions and enable Daimler to achieve their climate goals.
 This combination of size and sources are unique in Germany to date," he adds.

 Enovos, which holds the electricity supply contract with Daimler, is responsible for the entire energy management process, including physical delivery, balancing group management, billing, grid usage, consumption forecasts and hedging of green electricity quantities.
-Daimler will thus be able to procure 100% green electricity while largely retaining its proven and market-oriented procurement and supply model.
+Daimler will thus be able to procure 100 per cent green electricity while largely retaining its proven and market-oriented procurement and supply model.
 Enovos will contribute its experience and know-how from its existing cooperation with Daimler.

 "We at Enovos are very pleased that we are making a significant contribution to this supply with our expertise in the energy industry and our long-standing customer relationship.
 We are convinced that this will have a signal effect on the entire green power supply market," says Anke Langner, Managing Director of Enovos Germany.